KavipriyaBaskar/California_Mall_Customer_Sales_Data_Analysis/README.md

 3. **Creating Views:**
    - Developed views for **Total Sales per Mall** and **Customer Purchase Summary**.

 ---

-- Illustrates the complete journey from raw data to transformed, analysis-ready datasets.
-- Shows how cleaning and transformation improve the quality and reliability of the final data.

----

 ## **5. Exporting Cleaned Data for Power BI**